Links

 Legend:

-A public consultation is running between Friday 6 June and Friday 27 of June 2025 to seek the views of the wider school community- early responses are encouraged.
-A summary of changes per school and a link to the survey are as follows:
+A public consultation ran between Friday 6 June and Friday 27 of June 2025 and sought the views of the wider school community.
+A summary of changes per school and a copy of the consultation report is as follows:

 Cuckmere House School